elastic/kibana/src/core/server/saved_objects/migrations/README.md

 new transforms or mappings.
   →  `OUTDATED_DOCUMENTS_SEARCH`

+2. Two conditions have to be met before migrations begin:
+    1. If replica allocation is set as a persistent or transient setting to "perimaries", "new_primaries" or "none" fail the migration.
+Without replica allocation enabled or not set to 'all', the migration will timeout when waiting for index yellow status before bulk indexing.
+The check only considers persistent and transient settings and does not take static configuration in `elasticsearch.yml` into account.
+If `cluster.routing.allocation.enable` is configured in `elaticsearch.yml` and not set to the default of 'all', the migration will timeout.
+Static settings can only be returned from the `nodes/info` API.
+      → `FATAL`

-2. If replica allocation is disabled or if `.kibana` is pointing to an index that belongs to a later version of Kibana .e.g. a 7.11.0 instance found the `.kibana` alias pointing to `.kibana_7.12.0_001` fail the migration
+    2. If `.kibana` is pointing to an index that belongs to a later version of Kibana .e.g. a 7.11.0 instance found the `.kibana` alias pointing to `.kibana_7.12.0_001` fail the migration
       → `FATAL`

 3. If the `.kibana` alias exists we’re migrating from either a v1 or v2 index and the migration source index is the index the `.kibana` alias points to.